-- Define velocity and acceleration operationally. - Relate the direction and magnitude of velocity and acceleration to the motion of objects. - Interpret graphs for a moving object and describe in words the information presented in graphs. - Write equations that describe the position of an object moving at constant velocity. - Interpret a v-t graph to find the time at which an object has a specific velocity. - Determine from the curves on a velocity-time graph both the constant and instantaneous acceleration. - Calculate the velocity and the displacement of an object undergoing constant acceleration. - Recognize the meaning of the acceleration due to gravity. - Use the motion equations to solve problems involving freely falling objects.
+- Define velocity and acceleration operationally. - Relate the direction and magnitude of velocity and acceleration to the motion of objects. - Interpret graphs for a moving object and describe in words the information presented in graphs. - Write equations that describe the position of an object moving at constant velocity. - Interpret a v-t graph to find the time at which an object has a specific velocity. - Calculate the displacement of an object from the area under a v-t curve. - Determine from the curves on a velocity-time graph both the constant and instantaneous acceleration. - Calculate the velocity and the displacement of an object undergoing constant acceleration. - Recognize the meaning of the acceleration due to gravity. - Define the acceleration due to gravity and determine its sign relative to the chosen coordinate system. - Use the motion equations to solve problems involving freely falling objects.